NBC's Peacock: Prices, devices, US launch date, shows and movies to expect

 Among the services that have ad-supported options, Hulu is $6 a month with ads and $12 a month ad-free.
 CBS All Access charges $6 for its tier with advertising and $10 for the ad-free version.
 And Quibi, a mobile-only subscription video service with an eye-popping lineup of stars, has set its monthly rate at $5 with ads and $8 ad-free.

 By comparison, Netflix, which has no ads, offers its cheapest tier at $9 a month, while its most popular plan is $13.
-Apple TV Plus is $5 a month, Disney Plus is $7 a month, and HBO Max will be $15 a month when it launches in May -- of the them don't include advertising.
+Apple TV Plus is $5 a month, Disney Plus is $7 a month, and HBO Max will be $15 a month when it launches in May.
+None of them include advertising.

 What's up with that name?